Breaking even in a franchise is one of the most important things you need to find out about.

 You need to find out how fast breaking even happens…on average.

 One of the reasons I recommend calling 10-15 current franchisees (and 1-2 former franchisees) is to get some averages.

 For example, maybe one or two franchisees broke even in only 6 months, 8 of them got to their break-even points in 12 months, and it took 18 months for the franchisee that you spent the day with.
 (I want you to visit at least one up and running franchise location as part of your research.)

 Information Is Power

-It’s a lot easier to find information about franchises that you’re interested in than it used to be.
+It’s a lot easier to find information about the top franchises around than it used to be.

 But…and this is important, the massive amount of information that’s only a mouse-click away is not necessarily factual.

 Consider the source….and what this source is trying to accomplish by putting it out there.